taydakov/oauth-google-example/README.md

 http-server . -p 8080
 ```

-Change value of "appId" field to your appId and set up "Site URL" and "Mobile Site URL" variables on Facebook developer board
+Change value of "clientId" and "apiKey" fields to yours and set up "JAVASCRIPT ORIGINS" variable on Facebook developer board